MoriSummerz/IU-Place/README.md

 # UI/place - Collaborative Pixel Canvas Editr

-> Project built as part of Distributed and Network Programming Course Final project
+> Project built as part of "Distributed and Network Programming" and "System and Network Administration" courses final project

 Real-time collaborative pixel canvas editor, inspired by the famous [Reddit Place](https://www.reddit.com/r/place/) ( also known as Pixel Battle). \